We’ve produced our 2025 cricket helmets guide because choosing the best cricket helmet for your game and budget takes time and effort.

 Wearing a cricket helmet is a bit of a generation thing too.

-If you’re in your 20s, it’s second nature through junior cricket and isn’t a big deal.
+If you’re in your 20s or younger, it’s been second nature through junior cricket and isn’t a big deal.
 If you’re 40+ then you may not have worn a helmet at school so it becomes a choice as an adult.

 There’s also an argument that goes like this: Those who wear cricket helmets bat without fear because they know they’re safe and this can get them into trouble.